10 Creative Ideas for Your Office Thanksgiving Celebration

 • Financial planner who can offer an afternoon of free financial advice?
 These conversations tend to range from essential money management to curiosity about what investing is and how to do it.

 • Hairstylist who can be part of helping someone prepare for their first job interview in a long time?
-Your skills and tools would be invaluable to someone working hard to get back on their feet.
+Your skills and advice would be invaluable to someone working hard to get back on their feet.

 As Thanksgiving rolls around again this year, and you’re planning your November office activities, remember the value of saying thank you to your employees.
 Heartfelt gratitude and recognition go a long way in nurturing strong team relationships and loyalty.